aalto-speech/FinnishDomainAdaptation/README.md

 ## Transfer Learning Experiments
 Source model is trained on Parliament data, target model is dspcon data.

-Split the data into utterances so that the max frames per utterance is not more than 10K.
-With adapted model, WER is 48.1%.
+## LM Experiments
+External LM data of Kielipankki is used to train the LM along with the transcriptions of the Parliament data.

+##Future Work
+Use webcon and webcon+dspcon transcriptions to train a LM.